shreya-malraju/Kaggle-competition-Titanic-Dataset/README.md

 The competition is all about creating a simple model that predicts which passengers survived the Titanic which was very shocking and one of the biggest disasters in the world which happened in April, 1912.

+Random Forest Classifier is used  and the modifications in the features are made to improve accuracy from 77.5 percent to 78.46 percent.

 The total data is split into
 1. train.csv
 2. test.csv